AsinineFatuity/django-react-tailwind-vite/README.md

   });
   return response;
 }
+// Graphql Client Snippet
+async function graphqlClient(query: any) {
+  const GRAPHQL_API_URL = "http://127.0.0.1:8000/your_graphql_endpoint"
+  const queryResult = await axios.post(
+    GRAPHQL_API_URL,
+    { query },
+    {
+      headers: {
+        "Content-Type": "application/json",
+        "X-CSRFToken": cookies.get("csrftoken"),
+      },
+      withCredentials: true,
+    },
+  );
+  return queryResult;
+}
 ```
 The idea is to have csrf token as part of your headers.
 That's why you don't need JWT!
 ## Start Your Project
 1. Run `pnpm run dev` and `./manage.py runserver` in separate terminal windows
 2. Navigate to `http://127.0.0.1:8000` and you will see the react home page loaded
  * Always use that url instead of localhost so that you use session auth
+Alternatively, you may use `localhost:8000` but ensure this is also equal to urls in the react app

 3. Try changing contents in `frontend/src/pages/home.tsx` to see live reload in action
 4. The django urls connects to the react home via the `app/*` regex wildcard
 5. Build on from there